-- Pleasant beach road allowance is too small to open it up to too many people. - High winds change the shoreline tremendously. - Pleasant Beach and Wyldewood Roads have different problems because of bordering Sherkston Shores. - Public enjoying public spaces. - Police patrolled beaches to 4 a.m. in the summer (was in place in the 80's). - Sherkston Shores purchased PB campgrounds brining additional folks to a already over crowed beach. - Google listing Pleasant Beach as Port Colborne's number one Beach is the biggest problem. - The City needs to spend their money-making fundamental improvements to the overall attractiveness of Nickel Beach....and use social media to promote. - Splash Niagara will draw the outside crowd to Nickle Beach! - Chaos is created when there are too many people.
+- Pleasant Beach and Wyldewood Roads have different problems because of bordering Sherkston Shores. - Public enjoying public spaces. - Police patrolled beaches to 4 a.m. in the summer (was in place in the 80's). - Sherkston Shores purchased PB campgrounds brining additional folks to a already over crowed beach. - Google listing Pleasant Beach as Port Colborne's number one Beach is the biggest problem. - The City needs to spend their money-making fundamental improvements to the overall attractiveness of Nickel Beach....and use social media to promote. - Splash Niagara will draw the outside crowd to Nickle Beach! - Chaos is created when there are too many people.